 Similar to his denial of rationality Kant also denies the concept of ‘beauty’.
 He concluded that beauty is in the eye of the beholder.
 It doesn’t exist without humans.
 Humans can see the beauty in a holistic context.
 Art arrives when more people share the imagination of beauty.
 Art is not the object itself but our interpretation of it.
 This is quite different from Plato’s ‘Forms’.
 He saw these ‘Forms’ as the ideal ‘thing’ being something outside us.
 Kant and for that matter also Spinoza and Nietzsche are seeing such a concept within us human beings.

 The Big Questions according to Kant rely on several concepts, such as knowledge and on the limits of knowledge as well as of time and space (this looks similar to to the influence of the zeitgeist as per Hegel).
-We need to acknowledge these limits because we are born this way and we therefore can only address those metaphysical questions within those limitations and therefore we will never be able to answer them in our current understanding.
+We need to acknowledge these limits because we are born this way and we therefore can only address those metaphysical questions within those limitations and therefore we will never be able to answer them within our current understanding.
 Kant introduced the thought that these questions can be answered within us, making them transcendental questions.
 Hegel took these ideas several steps forwards.

 While there are some significant differences with Spinoza here, Kant agreed with him that we do not have to resort to faith, scepticism, or dogmas.
 We simply accept that there are limits to what we can understand.

 Kant agreed with the principle of this as he mentioned progress of humanity through the many twists and turns.
 Over the ages we have overcome rigid tribal customs, suffocating religious doctrines, and murderous political authorities.
 In the western world this has led to rationally organised communities and states with democratic institutions who are keeping an eye on the checks and balances.
 Other philosophers such as Thomas Hobbes and John Locke have been following similar lines of thought in their works on political philosophy.
+Kant believed that ‘republics’ (democratic states) are the best guarantee for perpetual peace, as it was highly unlike that these would wage war with each other, not that he believed that this was easily achievable.

 Another famous element in Kant’s philosophy is ‘unsociable sociability’. the struggle of the individual to be part of society and its ego of individuality.
 This clash can make or break societies.
-The American society is a good example of such a struggle but also again the pandemic which requires a very strong social response and this clashes with personal freedoms.
+The American society is a good example of such a struggle but also again the recent pandemic which requires a very strong social response and this clashes with personal freedoms.

 These developments have in general led to an increase in general welfare.
 Again, in an overall sense this has been for the common good of all humanity.
 It can even be observed way beyond the western countries.
 Internationally, poverty has decreased and healthcare and educational has significantly improved.
 The spread of rational developments aimed at serving mankind remains the best way forward.

 However, Nietzsche absolutely disagrees.
 He argues that reason can be construed, and this can be used in an oppressive way.
+Hobbes argue that it is selfishness that drives rational outcomes.
+Hobbes is more realistic than Kant in relation to humans and believes there need to be governments, laws and regulations.

 While Kant certainly thought that decisions should be based on reason and not on emotions.
 He does acknowledge that emotions do play a role.
 He uses words such as Gefühl, Affekt, and Rührung, these are all effects of emotions.
 While he not necessarily uses the word emotions, the various elements he mentioned (in German) seem to indicate that he does see a role for them in morality.
 So it might not be as black and white as is often portrait in reviews of Kant’s work.